-The FDA has granted a priority review to a new drug application for talazoparib for the treatment of patients with germline BRCA mutation–positive, HER2-negative locally advanced or metastatic breast cancer.
+The European Commission has approved single-agent talazoparib for the treatment of adult patients with germline BRCA1/2-mutant, HER2-negative locally advanced or metastatic breast cancer.

 Ruth O'Regan, MD, discusses current approaches to treatment escalation and de-escalation, as well as the use of retrospective molecular profiling, which may help address some unanswered questions in the field.

 Neratinib combined with capecitabine reduced the risk of disease progression or death by 24% compared with lapatinib plus capecitabine in patients with HER2-positive metastatic breast cancer who received at least 2 prior lines of HER2-targeted therapy.

 Adding the Akt inhibitor capivasertib to fulvestrant led to a more than doubling of progression-free survival compared with fulvestrant alone in patients with endocrine-resistant estrogen receptor-positive advanced breast cancer.

 Margetuximab, a novel Fc-engineered HER2-targeted antibody, improved progression-free survival compared with trastuzumab in patients with pretreated HER2-positive metastatic breast cancer in the open-label phase III SOPHIA clinical trial.

 Examination of a cohort of patients with metastatic breast cancer and high mutational burden who were enrolled in the phase II Targeted Agent and Profiling Utilization Registry basket study shows that pembrolizumab monotherapy has antitumor activity in this population of heavily pretreated patients.

 Ribociclib plus endocrine therapy demonstrated an estimated overall survival rate of 70.2% at 42 months compared 46.0% for placebo and endocrine therapy in premenopausal women with HR-positive, HER2-negative advanced breast cancer.